The True Cost Of Food Waste

 2. Intermediate Tracking

-At this level of inventory tracking you can better track spoilage and made in-house ingredients.
+At this level of inventory tracking you can better track spoilage and house-made ingredients.
 As is often the case, recipes need to be modified on the spot.
 So put a system in place to ensure you’re getting a detailed picture of your inventory numbers, from large supply vendor deliveries to last minute recipe adjustments.

 Many different factors can influence inventory levels throughout the year.
 Revel’s Automatic Alerts and Purchase Order Creation monitors stock levels with alert thresholds and allows you to easily create new purchase orders when stock levels need adjusting.